stubz151/analytics-accelerator-s3/doc/DEVELOPMENT.md

 * `S3_TEST_BUCKET` - the bucket benchmarks and the data generation runs against.
 * `S3_TEST_REGION` - the region the bucket belongs to.
 * `S3_TEST_PREFIX` - the prefix within the bucket that benchmarks and the data generation runs against
+* `CUSTOMER_KEY` - the Base64-encoded encryption key that enables Server-Side Encryption with Customer-Provided Keys (SSE-C) for S3 object uploads.

 ### Data Generation
 After your environment is configured, you can generate data to run benchmarks against.